 White apple leafhoppers (WALH) and rose leafhoppers (RLH) feed on the underside of leaves producing small, whitish spots on the upper leaf surface.
 This "stippling" may cover the entire leaves and appear silvery.
 Leafhopper feeding can reduce tree vigor, but of more concern is the accumulation of LH excrement on apple surface.
 The LH leave dark, "tar spots" and is difficult to remove.

 Potato leafhoppers (PLH) do not overwinter in here, but migrate north with summer storms, usually reaching New England in mid June.
-PLH feed primarily on immature leaves and actively growing shoots in outer part of canopy.
+PLH nymphs and adults feed primarily on immature leaves and actively growing shoots in the outer part of the canopy.
 Leaves injured by PLH feeding turn yellow on edges, cup upward, and later turn brown or scorched.
 On mature trees, PLH damage may not be significant, but feeding on young trees stunts shoot growth.

 - WALH overwinter as eggs beneath tree bark.
 Hatching begins just before Bloom and is completed in 10-14 days.
 Nymphs migrate to leaf underside and feed, advancing into adults by mid-late June.
 These adults deposit eggs on leaves in July which hatch in early August, producing adults in August and September.

 - RLH overwinter on rose species such as cultivated and multiflora rose.
 First-generation RLH adults migrate into orchards from nearby multiflora rose in early-mid June.
 Second-generation adults, present in July and August, deposit eggs mostly in orchards.
 In September, 3rd generation adults can cause extensive excrement spotting of fruit and be a nuisance to pickers before emigrating to rose bushes to deposit overwintering eggs.